nponiros/FlexiSiteGen/README.md

 #### tags

 Reads the tags key out of the meta data for the defined content type (`createTagsFor` array) and create a template variable named `tags` which is an object with keys matching the names in `createTagsFor`.
 Each key is an array containing the relevant content.
 It also extends the tags of the meta data and adds a URL to them.
+An example of tags usage can be found in [./e2e_test/test_site](./e2e_test/test_site).

+##### Limitations

+Currently all the tags must be in one page with name `tags.html`.
+Each tag is referenced using `tags#TagID` or `tags.html#TagID` as a URL depending on the `urlWithExtensions` config value.

 ##### Configuration